eBay Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Increasing availability of renewable energy (opportunity)

 The external factor of rising interest in environmental conservation is an opportunity to improve eBay’s environmental impact.
-This PESTEL/PESTLE analysis also stresses benefits from the business sustainability trend that makes consumers and merchants prefer sustainable or green online marketplace services.
-For example, improving eBay’s corporate social responsibility (CSR) strategy strengthens brand image and satisfies such trend in the remote or macro-environment.
-The increasing availability of renewable energy is an ecological external factor that facilitates such improvement in CSR strategy.
+This PESTLE analysis also stresses benefits from the business sustainability trend that makes consumers and merchants prefer sustainable or green online marketplace services.
+Improving eBay’s corporate social responsibility (CSR) strategy strengthens the brand image and satisfies such a trend in the remote or macro-environment.
+The increasing availability of renewable energy is an ecological factor that facilitates improvement in CSR strategy.
 The company can utilize more renewable energy for its online servers.
-In the context of this external analysis, the business stands to benefit from progressive sustainability measures.
-With such macro-environmental factors in this PESTEL/PESTLE analysis of eBay Inc., strategic management efforts must aim for leadership in business sustainability and other corporate responsibility variables applicable in the e-commerce industry environment.
+In the context of this PESTEL analysis, the business benefits from progressive sustainability measures.
+With such ecological factors in this PESTEL analysis of eBay Inc., strategic management efforts must aim for leadership in business sustainability and other corporate responsibility variables applicable in the e-commerce industry environment.

 Legal Factors

-This aspect of the PESTEL/PESTLE analysis model refers to legal systems pertinent to the remote or macro-environment of businesses.
-For example, eBay Inc.’s multinational e-commerce business must comply with regulations applicable to the industry environment.
+This aspect of the PESTLE analysis model refers to legal systems pertinent to the remote or macro-environment of businesses. eBay’s multinational e-commerce business must comply with regulations applicable to the industry environment.
 Such external factors are linked to government policies in areas where the company operates.
-This external analysis indicates that transactions among buyers and sellers must comply with existing rules. eBay’s strategic management must account for the following legal external factors relevant in this PESTEL/PESTLE analysis:
+This external analysis indicates that transactions among buyers and sellers must comply with existing rules. eBay must account for the following legal factors relevant in this PESTLE analysis:

 1. Rising e-commerce regulation (threat and opportunity)